seltmann/2017-04-21-ucsb/_episodes/sqldf-lesson_2.md

     dbWriteTable(conn = db, name = "Mammalcsv", value = mammals, row.names = TRUE)

 ***
 Disconnect at the end.
-Important if you have mulitple transactions happening in an R script
+Important if you have multiple transactions happening in an R script

     dbDisconnect(db)